Chiropractic adjustments / subluxations

 - knees, and

-Dr. Haines provides treatment to correct subluxations whenever and wherever they appear.
+Dr. Weigle provides treatment to correct subluxations whenever and wherever they appear.

 The most common and obvious subluxation symptoms are back pain, joint stiffness and limited range of motion.
 A body in perfect health moves easily and without pain.
 Malalignment of bones and joints results in reduced mobility and painful motion.
 This can make exercise unpleasant or impossible, impacting quality of life and overall health.
 Pain is also closely linked with depression, anxiety and poor overall mental health.

 However, subluxation symptoms are not limited to the most apparent ones listed above.
 Subluxations in the spine can cause pain, numbness and tingling, or radiculopathy, throughout the body.
 Also, misalignment of the bones of the skull often leads to increased susceptibility to ear infections, sinus problems and jaw issues.
 Sometimes subluxations are completely asymptomatic, but are still problems just waiting to manifest.
 Through physical examination, testing, and x-rays, chiropractor, Dr. Weigle, can detect subtle misalignments before they cause pain and dysfunction.